Top of Page

 • Protein must be included as a component in breakfast three times a week for both hot and cold menus.

-• The district supports sustainability and environmental efforts by offering plant-based meals daily.
+• The district supports sustainability and environmental efforts, including values of the Good Food Purchasing Program, by offering hot vegetarian meals daily.

 • Lean, finely textured beef (LFTB), also known as pink slime, is prohibited.